 Construction and Land/Lots.
 We have been an active originator of construction to permanent loans to homeowners building a residence.
 In addition, we originate land/lot loans predominately for the purchase or refinance of an improved lot for the construction of a residence to be occupied by the borrower.
-All of our construction and land/lot loans were made on properties located in North Carolina.
+All of our construction and land/lot loans were made on properties located within our market area.

-At June 30, 2013, our construction and land/lot loan portfolio was \$51.5 million compared to \$53.6 million at June 30, 2012 and \$68.2 million at June 30, 2011.
-At June 30, 2013, unfunded loan commitments totaled \$24.7 million, compared to \$13.5 million at June 30, 2012.
+At June 30, 2014, our construction and land/lot loan portfolio was \$59.2 million compared to \$51.5 million at June 30, 2013 and \$53.6 million at June 30, 2012.
+At June 30, 2014, unfunded loan commitments totaled \$25.2 million, compared to \$24.7 million at June 30, 2013.
 Construction-to-permanent loans are made for the construction of a one-to four-family property which is intended to be occupied by the borrower as either a primary or secondary residence.
 Construction-to-permanent loans are originated to the homeowner rather than the homebuilder and are structured to be converted to a first lien fixed or adjustable rate permanent loan at the completion of the construction phase.
 We do not originate construction phase only or junior lien construction-to-permanent loans.
 The permanent loan is generally underwritten to the same standards as our one-to four-family residential loans and may be held by us for portfolio investment or sold in the secondary market.
-At June 30, 2013 our construction-to-permanent loans totaled \$24.0 million and the average loan size was \$134,000.
+At June 30, 2014 our construction-to-permanent loans totaled \$30.4 million and the average loan size was \$155,000.
 During the construction phase, which typically lasts for six to twelve months, we make periodic inspections of the construction site and loan proceeds are disbursed directly to the contractors or borrowers as construction progresses.
-Typically, disbursements are made in monthly draws during the construction phase.
+Typically, disbursements are made in monthly draws during the construction period.
+Loan proceeds are disbursed based on a percentage of completion.
+Construction-to-permanent loans require payment of interest only during the construction phase.
 Prior to making a commitment to fund a construction loan, we require an appraisal of the property by an independent appraiser.
-Construction loans which exceed the lower of 80% loan to cost or appraised value without securing adequate private mortgage insurance or other form of credit enhancement such as the Federal Housing Administration or other governmental guarantee.
-We also require general liability, builder's risk hazard insurance, title insurance, and flood insurance (as applicable, for properties located or to be built in a designated flood hazard area) on all construction loans.
+Construction loans may be originated up to 95% of the cost or of the appraised value upon completion, whichever is less; however, we generally do not originate construction loans which exceed the lower of 80% loan to cost or appraised value without securing adequate private mortgage insurance or other form of credit enhancement such as the Federal Housing Administration or other governmental guarantee.
+We also require general liability, builder's risk hazard insurance, and flood insurance (as applicable, for properties located or to be built in a designated flood hazard area) on all construction loans.
 Subject to market conditions, we expect this type of lending to continue and grow as the economy improves.
-At June 30, 2013, the largest construction to permanent loan had an outstanding balance of \$525,000 and was performing according to the original repayment terms.
+At June 30, 2014, the largest construction to permanent loan had an outstanding balance